-How To Know If You’re In Love With Someone Or If This Is Just A Rebound
+4 Ways To Tell If You're Actually In Love With Someone Or If This Person Is Just A Rebound

 I have been the rebound, and I have rebounded after a breakup.
 To be honest, neither really feels good.
 But sometimes, it's not exactly deliberate on either end.
 I wasn't trying to lead on the people I rebounded with, and I'm sure the people who prematurely dated me didn't have awful intentions.
 It just happened.
 But I frequently wonder how to know if you're in love with someone, or if you're just trying to run away from the feelings of your past.
 I mean, they always say that to get over someone, you need to get under someone new.
 That seems a lot easier than actually dealing with your feelings.